wdneff2/thebestWAY/ProjectPlan.md

-This files explores our preliminary plan as our group tackles the final project.
-It is subject to change and alteration as we progress throughout the project but it will overall not deviate drastically from this layout.
+This file explores our preliminary plan as our group tackles the final project.
+It is subject to change and alteration as we progress throughout the project, but it will overall not deviate drastically from this layout.

 ## Overview:
 The goal of this project is to analyze how socioeconomic factors influence public health outcomes across European countries.
 In particular, we are aiming to investigate whether indicators like GDP per capita and government health expenditure are associated with key health metrics such as life expectancy and infant mortality.
 Understanding these relationships highlights broader patterns between economic development and population health, as well as identify any regional disparities that might persist even among economically similar countries.

-To accomplish this, we will utilize publically available data from the World Bank Open Data portal and the OECD Data Portal, with the World Bank dataset offering broad socioeconomic indicators and the OECD dataset providing detailed health statistics.
-Because both datasets contain standardized country identifieers and time-series data, they can be linked by country and year to create a unified dataset for our analysis.
+To accomplish this, we will utilize publicly available data from the World Bank Open Data portal and the OECD Data Portal, with the World Bank dataset offering broad socioeconomic indicators and the OECD dataset providing detailed health statistics.
+Because both datasets contain standardized country identifiers and time-series data, they can be linked by country and year to create a unified dataset for our analysis.

-Our workflow will involved several stages.
+Our workflow will involve several stages.
 First, we have already acquired relevant datasets, documenting their origin, any transformations done to them, ownership, etc. Next, we will clean, standardize, and integrate the data to ensure any country identifiers and metrics are consistent.
 Once the combined dataset is constructed, we will perform exploratory data analysis and visualization to identify any trends and relationships in the data.
-Finally, we will interpret the results and communicate our finding through visualizations, written analysis, and a reproducible project repository.
+Finally, we will interpret the results and communicate our findings through visualizations, written analysis, and a reproducible project repository.

 ## Team: ##
-Our team is made up of 3 members (which has been approved though the professor and TA team), which is different than the typical team.
+Our team is made up of 3 members (which has been approved through the professor and TA team), which is different than the typical team.
 As such, our roles are relatively different than a typical team.
 See below the distribution and responsibilities:
 1. Autumn: Data integration, Data quality assessment, Data cleaning, Data documentation and metadata, Extraction and enrichment
-2. Will: Data acquisition, Storage and organization strategy, Workflow automation and provenance, Reproducibility package, Git/GitHub repository setup and maintenance
+2. Will: Data acquisition, Storage, and organization strategy, Workflow automation and provenance, Reproducibility package, Git/GitHub repository setup and maintenance
 3. Yuri: Data analysis and visualization, Findings and interpretation, Overall project documentation, Ethical/legal compliance, Final report coordination and quality control

 ## Research Question(s):
-After being able to explore the world or a desire to explore and travel after graduation, it is equally important that we are aware of the state of individual countries.
+After being able to explore the world or having a desire to explore and travel after graduation, it is equally important that we are aware of the state of individual countries.
 Narrowing our scope down to Europe (due to both personal connections to the EU and it being a popular travel destination for many post-graduate plans), we want to explore the correlation between socioeconomic indicators and public health outcomes.
-Specifically our research aims to look at the following:
+Specifically, our research aims to look at the following:
-1. How does socioeconomic indicators like GDP per capital and government health expenditure correlate to key public health outcomes like life expextancy and infant mortality across European countries?
+1. How do socioeconomic indicators like GDP per capita and government health expenditure correlate to key public health outcomes like life expectancy and infant mortality across European countries?
 2. Are there regional disparities in health outcomes that persist even after accounting for economic factors?

 ## Datasets: